Career After M.Sc. Physics - Best Jobs, Courses, and Opportunities in 2025

 3. Research Scientist

-Another exciting career option after m.sc. physics is Research Scientist.
+Another exciting career option after M.Sc.
+Physics is a Research Scientist.
 A research scientist analyzes information and creates designs for controlled laboratory-based investigations, trials, and experiments.
+Research Scientist jobs are very well respected among other MSc physics jobs.

 4. Assistant Professor

-An Assistant Professor teaches the specialization subjects to students at various educational institutions or universities.
-They create several educational assignments and project work for students and analyze their knowledge.
+An Assistant Professor teaches specialization subjects to students at various educational institutions or universities.
+They also create educational assignments and project work for students and analyze their knowledge.

-Average Salary: An assistant professor can earn an average salary of INR 4 Lakhs per annum.
+Average Salary: An assistant professor can earn an average INR 5.6 Lakhs per annum.

 5. Laboratory Technician